day8/re-frame/README.md

 is called automatically (reactively) to re-compute new DOM.

 View functions compute a data structure, in hiccup format, describing the DOM nodes required.
-In this case, the view functions will *not* be generating hiccup for the now-deleted item obviously but, other than this, the hiccup computed will be the same as last time.
+In this "items" case, the view functions will *not* be generating hiccup for the just-deleted item obviously but, other than this, the hiccup computed "this time" will be the same as "last time".

 ```clj
 (defn items-view